ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 15 App shows "No internet connection"

-This issue can be caused by recently changing your Google account password.
-Re-login to microG GmsCore, or reinstall it.
+This issue can be caused if you recently changed your Google account password.
+Re-login into microG GmsCore, or uninstall then reinstall microG.

 ## 16 How to use the ReVanced Manager